dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 | 4      | 4      | I/O Apic Address             |
 | 8      | 4      | Global System Interrupt Base |

-The IO APIC ID field is mostly fluff, as you'll be accessing the io apic by it's mmio address, not it's ID.
+The IO APIC ID field is mostly fluff, as we'll be accessing the io apic by it's mmio address, not it's ID.

 The Global System Interrupt Base is the first interrupt number that the I/O Apic handles.
 In the case of most systems, with only a single IO APIC, this will be 0.